libdriver/ads1115/CONTRIBUTING.md

    set(CMAKE_CXX_FLAGS_RELEASE "-O3 -DNDEBUG")
    ```

 8. To include the reference library, you must first include CMakePackageConfigHelpers and add "find_package(PkgConfig REQUIRED)".
-After discovering the package command, you need to add all discovered INCLUDE_DIRS to the collection LIB_INC_DIRS, and all discovered LIBRARIES to the collection LIBS.
+After discovering the package command, you need to add all discovered INCLUDE_DIRS to the collection LIB_INC_DIRS and all discovered LIBRARIES to the collection LIBS.

    ```cmake
    # include cmake package config helpers